saidabde/public-hiring-test/README.md

 5/ Display a graphic visualization of a benchmark within each Activity sectors, where you compare companies based on their scores.

+This part does not need to be shared before-hand but can be presented during the interview.